D. Fairchild Ruggles

-D. (Dede) Fairchild Ruggles is a historian of Islamic art and architecture, and a professor in the University of Illinois Department of Landscape Architecture.
+D. (Dede) Fairchild Ruggles is an American historian of Islamic art and architecture, and a professor in the University of Illinois Department of Landscape Architecture.
 She is known for her books on Islamic gardens and landscapes, her series of edited volumes on cultural heritage, and her award-winning work in gender history.

-At the University of Illinois at Urbana-Champaign, Professor Ruggles holds the Debra Mitchell Endowed Chair in Landscape Architecture.
+At the University of Illinois at Urbana-Champaign, Professor Ruggles holds the Presidential Chair in Humanities and Social Science.

 Biography

 D. Fairchild Ruggles gained her bachelor's degree cum laude in Visual and Environmental Studies at Harvard University.
 She gained her master's degree and doctorate in History of Art at the University of Pennsylvania.
 She held teaching posts at Cornell, Harvard, Binghamton University, and Ithaca College.
 In 2000, she went to the University of Illinois, Urbana-Champaign as a tenured Associate Professor; she became full Professor in 2007.
-She has held the Debra Mitchell Chair in Landscape Architecture since 2018, with additional appointments in Art History, Architecture, Spanish & Portuguese, and Gender & Women's Studies.
+She held the Debra Mitchell Chair in Landscape Architecture beginning in 2018, followed by the Presidential Chair in Humanities and Social Science since 2023, with additional appointments in Art History, Architecture, Spanish & Portuguese, and Gender & Women's Studies.

+At the university, she serves as Director of the Unit for Criticism and Interpretive Theory, an interdisciplinary program that, since its founding in 1981, has advanced the study of theory and shaped major debates about poststructuralism, Marxism, cultural studies, feminism, and postcolonial theory.

 Ruggles has written on a wide range of topics.
 She has served as the Art and Architecture Field Editor for the Encyclopaedia of Islam since 2016.
 She is known for her studies of the landscapes and gardens of the Islamic world and its diasporas, including those in South Asia and the Islamic Golden Age of al-Andalus.
 Her books have been translated into at least 9 languages.